Experience How Kanban Simplifies & Improves Multi-Project Management

 How Does the Simulation Work?

 This simulation allows for extensive and realistic experimental learning in a group of 6 - 13 online participants.
-Participants are part of the operational leadership team in the business and either wear a program manager, project manager, customer representative or team lead hat.
+Participants are part of the operational leadership team in the business and either wear a program manager, project manager, customer representative or a team-lead hat.

 The work itself is visualised across 1 Program Management board and 3 Team boards and every project is broken down into a number of deliverables, which in turn are broken down into work items by the teams, which then also have to complete the work.
 The goal is to complete as many projects as possible in the available time.